The Norman Conquest

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Harvey, Hervey, Hervie, Harvie and others.

 Early Notables of the Hervy family (pre 1700)

-Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and...
-Another 115 words (8 lines of text) are included under the topic Early Hervy Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was William Harvey (1578-1657), an English physician, first to describe in detail the systemic circulation and properties of blood being pumped to the body by the heart; Sir William Hervey (1586-1660), an English politician who sat in the House of Commons between 1624 and 1629; Edmund Harvey or Hervey (c.1601-1673), an English soldier and member of Parliament during the English Civil War, who sat as a commissioner at the Trial of King Charles I and helped...
+Another 83 words (6 lines of text) are included under the topic Early Hervy Notables in all our PDF Extended History products and printed products wherever possible.